Thursday, January 1, 2026

 I don't like how phone calls are auto answered.
 Let me choose.

-Walking down the stairs, level by level, I really like crowded it is.
+Walking down the stairs, level by level, I really like how crowded it is.
 More realistic than the often empty feeling GTA 5.
+I keep comparing everything to GTA, but that's my last frame of reference for any kind of modern open world game.

 At the gun shop it says i can pick up my .45, but i don't see it, and i can't afford anything but a cheap scope.